The 5 Reasons You Must Hire a Videographer for Your Wedding

-Still photos provide an image of a moment in time, but wedding videos capture both movement and sound.
-With a wedding video, you’ll be able to hear your spouse gasp during your first look, your dad’s toast and your mom’s laughter.
+Still photos provide an image of a moment in time, but wedding videography captures both movement and sound.
+With a wedding film, you’ll be able to hear your spouse gasp during your first look, your dad’s toast and your mom’s laughter.
 You’ll be able to watch your first kiss as newlyweds, your first dance, and your grandmother’s amazing dance moves.
-For as beautiful and artistic as still photos can be, they cannot capture motion or sound—which makes a wedding video a must-have.
+You may even be able to view your wedding venue from above with the use of a drone.
+For as beautiful and artistic as still wedding photos can be, they cannot capture motion or sound—which makes a video a must-have.

 Your wedding day will go by very quickly, and unfortunately, you won’t be able to see everything.
-For example, you won’t be able to watch your flower girl walk down the aisle while you’re waiting in the wings.
-You won’t see your mother-in-law shed a tear while you’re saying your vows.
+For example, you won’t be able to watch your bridesmaids walk down the aisle while you’re waiting in the wings.
+You won’t see your mother-in-law shed a tear when you say "I do".
 You might not see your parents dancing cheek-to-cheek while you’re mingling with guests.
 But a videographer can capture these moments on film, and allow you to watch them as though you were really there, and see even more moments than you were able to on your wedding day.
+Having a videographer present will give you a fuller picture of your event—and that's priceless.

 Nowadays, videographers are able to upload wedding videos onto platforms such as YouTube or Vimeo.
-This allows you to easily share your wedding video with loved ones (instead of lugging tapes or CDs to your grandmother’s house).
+This allows you to easily share your wedding video with loved ones.
 Your videographer may also be able to create short clips for you to share on social media.
 It makes hiring a videographer ideal for those who are having smaller or destination weddings—you can help family members and friends who were unable to attend feel like they were actually there.

-While you can’t hang your wedding video on your wall and see it every day like you can with your photos, you can find special times to watch it and let the memories come flooding back.
+While you can’t hang your wedding video on your wall and see it every day like you can with your photos or put it on your coffee table like a wedding album, you can find special times to watch it and let the memories come flooding back.
 Host a viewing bash with your wedding party, or watch it every year on your anniversary.
-Your wedding video will make a special occasion even more special.
+Your wedding video will become an important keepsake and family heirloom that you'll treasure forever.

 And if this isn’t enough proof that you need to hire a videographer stat, check out these words of wisdom from real, recently-married couples: